-Over time, the worth of a piece of real estate will fluctuate up and down.
+Over time, the worth of a piece of real estate will go up and down.

-Almost always, home values appreciate in the long term.
+Property values appreciate in the long term generally.

-But there is always a certain amount of risk in real estate, of course.
+But there are no "sure things" in real estate, of course.

-When your house appreciates you have more equity to borrow against, and you'll produce a better profit when you sell.
+When your house appreciates you have more equity to borrow against, and you'll realize a bigger profit when you sell.

-The most important factor is that you go with a real estate agent in Miami who recognizes the factors that drive local prices.
+It's imperative that you go with a real estate agent in Miami who is familiar with the factors that drive local prices.

-Many are convinced that the economy is the biggest factor affecting real estate appreciation.
+The economy is assumed to be the top factor impacting real estate appreciation.

-However, your house's value and the factors that play the most significant role in its appreciation are particular to the local Miami economy and housing market.
+But the most important factors that determine your home's value are particular to the local Miami economy and residential market.

-Economic factors - Have companies moved into or away from an area?
-Are local businesses hiring?
-Is there a good blend of work in an area, or does it rely on just one industry?
+Economic factors - Have businesses moved into or away from an area?
+Are local companies hiring?
+Is there a nice mixture of job types in an area, or does it rely upon just one industry?

 All these play a part.